 But how can we create a new Docker image?

-This is generally done by using a special configuration file called Dockerfile.
+.
 Let's not indulge with more theory and let's see an example instead!

 Before getting started let's make sure that you have Docker installed in your machine.
 You can get docker for most platform using the installers available on the official Docker website.

-Ok, if you are ready, let's create our first Dockerfile:
+Ok, if you are ready, let's create our first Dockerfile

 touch Dockerfile